Selected Work

 06 · Incident Response · Recovery

-Compromised WordPress Recovery — Four-Hour Window
+Compromised WordPress Recovery Four-Hour Window

 Client's WordPress site was compromised hours before a

 campaign launch.
-Malicious code was scattered across the
+Malicious code scattered across the

-the original backup was also affected.
+original backup also affected.

 Clean recovery required sanitising the database,